 Fur seals, sea lions and elephant seals lounge about for sightings throughout a small ship Chilean fjords cruise.
 Cruisers can also keep an eye to the sky for austral parakeets, Andean condors, albatross, king cormorants, oystercatchers, Chilean skuas, kelp geese, dolphin gulls and eagles.
 Foxes may also show themselves to the lucky traveler.

-You Can Do It All: Patagonia Cruise & National Park
+You Can Do It All: Patagonia By Land & Sea

-Some cruise itineraries include the option for time off the boat to spend time in Torres del Paine, but even if your cruise doesn’t include a visit, it is ideal to spend some time on land pre- or post-cruise.
-To really get a feel for the diversity of Patagonia–combine a 5-day cruise with a 5-day land trip to make your trip to the tip of the world well worth the effort.
+Some cruise itineraries include the option for time off the boat in Torres del Paine, but even if your cruise doesn’t include a visit, it is ideal to spend some time on land pre- or post-cruise.
+To really get a feel for the diversity of Patagonia we recommend combining a 5-day cruise with a 5-day land trip to make your trip to the tip of the world well worth the effort.

 To really get a feel for the diversity of Patagonia–combine a 5-day cruise with a 5-day land trip.

 Land-based Patagonia tours include unique eco-lodges with active options like hiking, climbing and trekking in alpine environments with elusive wildlife like guanacos and pumas.
-These eco-lodges can be the ideal add-on to a cruise.
-There is also the possibility to add on a Patagonia cruise or land adventure with an Antarctica cruise or Antarctic air cruise, as points of embarkation include Ushuaia and Punta Arenas.
+These lodges can be the ideal add-on to a cruise.
+Another popular addition is an Antarctica cruise or Antarctica air cruise, as points of embarkation include Ushuaia and Punta Arenas.

 We’ll Handle the Logistics

-If you’ve begun to research Patagonia cruises and travel in the national parks, you’ll quickly realize how complex the logistics can be, and how fast lodging options fill up.
+If you’ve begun to research Patagonia cruises and travel in the national parks, you’ll quickly realize how complex the logistics can be.
 AdventureSmith’s Adventure Specialists are well versed in the options for Patagonia travel, and our expert experience can help you sort through your choices to find the right ship, itinerary, lodge and activity options that best fit your needs and desires.

 This blog detailing why to cruise Patagonia is among AdventureSmith Explorations’ extensive Small Ship Cruise Guides.
 For even more resources, visit our informational page on Patagonia cruises.